lashare/webRTC-example/example1/README.md

 ```
 objectURL = window.URL.createObjectURL(blob);
 ```

+### Audio Stream
+* Create an Audio Context.
+* Create our Media Stream Source.
+* Connect our Media Stream Source to our Audio Context.

 ### [audioContext](https://developer.mozilla.org/en-US/docs/Web/API/AudioContext)
 The AudioContext interface represents an audio-processing graph built from audio modules linked together, each represented by an AudioNode.